DarwynReyes/Project-1/README.md

 - _10.0.0.4_

 Machines within the network can only be accessed by the jump Box
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
 - _The Elk vm can only be accessed by the Jump box.
 Ip Address 10.0.0.4_

 A summary of the access policies in place can be found in the table below.